Environmental stewardship: a core value

 We are partners with the U.S. Forest Service, each investing $16.5 million to restore forest health on more than 38,000 acres of forest land.
 In watersheds in the Blue River and upstream of Denver Water reservoirs, forests will be thinned, fire breaks created, and damaged forests will be reforested.

 We are working with multiple federal agencies and other Front Range water providers to identify and prioritize at-risk watersheds that will be the focus of protection measures.

 Denver Water is restoring fens and wetlands in Park County, collecting excess sediment in the Fraser River in Grand County, evaluating the health of cottonwood trees along the High Line Canal, and taking many more measures to ensure the health of watersheds.

 A key part our water supply strategy is being as efficient as possible with the supplies we have.
 By capturing reusable water and using it for water exchanges or in our recycling plant, we are developing up to 50,000 acre-feet of additional supply that we would otherwise need to acquire from agriculture or other water basins in Colorado.

 Water conservation is another way of maximizing the efficiency of what we have.
 After decades of commitment to water conservation, Denver Water is now recognized as a national leader among major national municipalities.

 Conservation is integral to our supply and demand strategies.
 We have worked hard to educate our customers through our award winning Use Only What You Need campaign and other efforts.
 Residents have responded robustly.
-Their success is succinctly summarized in one statistic: Since the early 1970s, the number of people we serve has increased by 50 percent while the amount of water they use has increased only 6 percent.
+Their success is succinctly summarized in one statistic: Since the early 1970s, the number of people we serve has increased by almost 50 percent while the amount of water they use has increased only 6 percent.